 Combination with access schemes

-Contextual offers, in some cases, can be combined with an access scheme offer, which could result in a reduction of up to two grades to the standard entry requirements for any given course.
+Contextual offers, in some cases, can be combined with an access scheme offer, which could result in a further reduction to the standard entry requirements for a given course.
 If the standard offer for a course was AAA, for example, this could become AAB with a contextual offer and then ABB upon successful competition of an access scheme (but please note that the grade reduction is applied at the discretion of the Academic School you apply to).

 You can find out if you’re eligible for a contextual offer by visiting this ‘Check your eligibility’ page on the University website, but be aware this is specifically for 2022 entry.

 Find out more